almirlimajr97/almirlimajr97.github.io/index.md

 ### About me:

-- My name is Almir and I live in São Paulo, Brazil.
+- I live in São Paulo, Brazil.
 - I am an economist by trade, having earned a Bachelor's degree from Universidade Federal do ABC (UFABC) in 2022.
-- Since September 2019, I have worked as a data analyst at Itaú Unibanco.
+- Since September 2019, I have worked at Itaú Unibanco, mainly in data analysis for its Credit and Debt Collection branches
 - I am big into using data to help understand real-life problems.
 College and work got me hooked on data modelling, and now I am diving into Data Science.
 - I am a huge fan of sports, especially baseball (big Mets and Palmeiras fan here!).